Nibbetts/analyst/README.md

 - **dispersion:** avg distance of nodes to the center of their distribution
 - **focus:** averaged location of nodes in a cluster; concentration center.
 - **skew:** distance from focus to center.
-- **anti-cluster:** list of objects whose furthest are all the same outlier.
+- **anti-hub:** list of objects whose furthest are all the same outlier.
 - **contingent cluster:** other clusters whose centroid is closer than own //ADD STUFF!! dispersion, to which self is closer than other's dispersion.
 - **contingency:** distance from a cluster to its nearest neighbor // ADD STUFF! cluster, minus its own dispersion